Improving the education and general welfare of disadvantaged children in China

 “The first time I heard Ms. Corinne Hua telling the story about her journey and Stepping Stones, I was deeply intrigued by this.
 I’m very happy to have joined Stepping Stones, and to have had a chance to make my contributions to the migrant workers’ kids’ welfare and education.”

-Miki Gu is Stepping Stones’ Social-emoltional Learning Program Officer.
+Miki Gu is Stepping Stones’ Social-emotional Learning Program Manager.
 She graduated from New York University with a Master’s degree in Social Work.
 Her previous experience includes care management and school counseling in NGOs.
 Her role as a school counselor allowed her to see the need for and the importance of mental health support to children, especially children with special needs.
 This experience urged her to continue working in the NGO sector and provide accessible education services to children in need.

-Nova Shao is Stepping Stones’ Volunteer and Intern Manager, responsible for the recruitment and management of volunteers as well as interns.
+Nova Shao is Stepping Stones’ HR Senior Manager, responsible for the recruitment and management of volunteers as well as interns.
 Nova is a Shanghai native.
 She holds an MPhil degree in social anthropology from University of Bergen (Norway), and an undergraduate degree in sociology from ECNU.
 Nova once worked as a volunteer teacher and an anthropological fieldworker in a migrant school in Shanghai in 2005 and 2006.
 When Nova worked as a staff member for various study abroad programs before joining Stepping Stones, she loved building bridges between international students and local disadvantaged Chinese youth.
 She feels lucky to be able to contribute to the education and general welfare of the disadvantaged community through Stepping Stones again.

 Stella is a volunteer of Stepping Stones, who is responsible to assist with office operations, and involved in many programs since 2021.
 Stella holds a Masters of Public Accounting and has accumulated more than 20 years working experience in management accounting.
 Years of project management background makes her realizes the importance of consistent engagement and devotion to achieving a mission.
 She hopes to do something to help more students to access developmental resources.